PeterWong327/study-guide-notes/misc.md

 - What does the subscribe method do in Redux?
   - The subscribe method lets you register a callback that the Redux store will call any time an action has been dispatched.

+- What are presentational components?
+  - Presentational components are components that do not specify any behaviors.
+They are only concerned with how things render or look.